hemreari/goldwatcher/README.md

 ### Prediction

 There is a prediction module written in Python.
 You can get a prediction for all entities for next 30 days.
 The prediction module uses Facebook's [Prophet](https://facebook.github.io/prophet/) library. <br>
-To run the predictions follow this steps:
+To run the predictions follow these steps:

 - `sh cd prediction`
 - `sh pip install -r requirements.txt`